inet-framework/inet/showcases/visualizer/osg/environment/doc/index.rst

 :ned:`PhysicalEnvironment` module; their geometry, physical and visual properties are defined in the XML configuration of the :ned:`PhysicalEnvironment` module.

+.. note:: For more information about the XML format in which the physical environment (geometry, materials, etc.) can be defined, see the NED documentation of the :ned:`PhysicalEnvironment` module.

 The two-dimensional projection of physical objects is determined by the :ned:`SceneCanvasVisualizer` module.
 (This is because the projection is